 Cuatro Corridos at Casa de la Cultura, Tijuana, BC MEXICO

-Soprano Susan Narucki, pianist Aleck Karis, percussionist Ayano Kataoka and guitarist Pablo Gómez Cano present the first international performance of Cuatro Corridos at the Casa de la Cultura in Tijuana, Mexico, in a unique bi-national partnership with IMAC (the Municipal Institute for Art and Culture) in Tijuana to promote a free performance scheduled on September 28, 2013 in the historic Casa de la Cultura Theater.
+Chamber opera.
+Producer, performer, artistic director.
+With pianist Aleck Karis, percussionist Ayano Kataoka and guitarist Pablo Gómez Cano in first international performance of Cuatro Corridos at the Casa de la Cultura in Tijuana, Mexico, in a unique bi-national partnership with IMAC (the Municipal Institute for Art and Culture) in Tijuana to promote a free performance scheduled on September 28, 2013 in the historic Casa de la Cultura Theater.
 The performance is to be preceded by a Spanish language forum on human trafficking and followed by a post performance reception.

 October 4, 2013